Overview of Aviation Exams with Austro Control

 The Flexibility of Retaking Exams with Austro Control

-With Austro Control, you need to take all nine subjects on the first exam sitting, and if you do not pass a subject, you need to retake that at the next sitting.
-The downside could be that the next sitting for that school would be in maybe 2 months, however, you can go to another designated school and retake the subject you failed at their premises at one of their sittings.
+As mentioned, with Austro Control, you need to take all nine subjects on the first exam sitting, and if you do not pass a subject, you need to retake that at the next sitting.
+The downside is that the next sitting for that school would be in maybe 2 months, however, you can go to another designated school and retake the subject you failed at their premises at one of their sittings.
 This flexibility is extremely helpful for students that do their theoretical knowledge course via distance learning.
 However, at Skypilot Academy, we aim for you to pass all nine subjects in the first sitting.

 Selecting a Flight Training Provider after Written Exams

 After you have passed your written exam, you will want to look around for a flight training provider to do your flight training.
-Maria Jose did not hide the fact that Aerodynamics Academy is a fantastic place to continue your training for the private pilot license.
-The accessibility is great because the school is located close to the Malaga Airport on Costa del Sol, and the weather conditions are usually very good all year round, which means fewer cancellations of your flight lessons due to poor weather.
+Maria Jose did not hide the fact that Aerodynamics Academy is a fantastic place to continue your training for the private pilot licence.
+The accessibility is great because the school is located close to the Malaga Airport on Costa del Sol.
+The weather conditions are usually very good all year round, which means fewer cancellations of your flight lessons due to poor weather.

 Why Choose Austro Control for Your Aviation Written Exams?